László Mednyánszky: Works

 Mednyánszky's works were largely in the Impressionist tradition, with influences from Symbolism and Art Nouveau.
 His works depict landscape scenes of nature, the weather and everyday, poor people such as peasants and workmen.
-The region of his birth, north-eastern part of the Kingdom of Hungary), part of Austria-Hungary was the site and subject of many of his paintings; scenes from the Carpathian Mountains and the Hungarian Plains are numerous.
+The region of his birth, the northeastern part of the Kingdom of Hungary, part of Austria-Hungary, was the site and subject of many of his paintings; scenes from the Carpathian Mountains and the Hungarian Plains are numerous.
 He also painted portraits of his friends and family, and images of soldiers during the First World War whilst working as a war correspondent.

 His works are currently displayed in the Slovak National Gallery in Bratislava and Strážky chateau, which was donated to SNG by his niece Margit Czóbel in 1972.

-A lot of his works are displayed in the Hungarian National Gallery in Budapest as well.
+Many of his works are displayed in the Hungarian National Gallery in Budapest as well.
 A large number of his works were destroyed during the Second World War.

-In 2004 a New York gallery was host to a show of about 70 19th- and early 20th-century Hungarian paintings, and a few works on paper, from the collection of Nicholas Salgo, a former United States ambassador to Hungary.
-The exhibition's title, Everywhere a Foreigner and Yet Nowhere a Stranger, was drawn from the diary of the 19th-century Hungarian painter Baron László Mednyánszky.
+In 2004 a New York gallery was host to a show of about seventy 19th- and early 20th-century Hungarian paintings, and a few works on paper, from the collection of Nicholas Salgo, a former United States ambassador to Hungary.
+The exhibition's title, Everywhere a Foreigner and Yet Nowhere a Stranger, was drawn from Mednyánszky's diary.